hadley/adv-r/Package-basics.md

 ## Source, binary and bundled packages

 So far we've just described the structure of a source package: the development version of a package that lives on your computer.
-There are also two other type of package: bundled packages and binary packages.
+There are also two other types of package: bundled packages and binary packages.

 A package __bundle__ is a compressed version of a package in a single file.
 By convention, package bundles in R use the extension `.tar.gz`.
 This is linux convention indicating multiple files have been collapsed into a single file (`.tar`) and then compressed using gzip (`.gz`).
 The package bundle is useful if you want to manually distribute your package to another R package developer.
 It is not OS specific.
 You can use `devtools::build()` to make a package bundle.

 If you want to distribute your package to another R user (i.e. someone who doesn't necessarily have the development tools installed) you need to make a __binary__ package.
 Like a package bundle, a binary package is a single file, but if you uncompress it, you'll see that the internal structure is a little different to a source package:

 * a `Meta/` directory contains a number of `Rds` files.
-These contain cached metadata about the package, like what topics the help files cover and a parsed versions of the `DESCRIPTION` files.
+These contain cached metadata about the package, like what topics the help files cover and parsed versions of the `DESCRIPTION` files.
 (If you want to look at what's in these files you can use `readRDS`)